U.S. contractor CACI to buy intelligence firm Six3 Systems

-CACI International on Wednesday said it would buy Six3 Systems Inc from private equity firm GTCR for about $820 million (514.8 million pounds) to strengthen its intelligence support services to the U.S. government, the company's largest ever acquisition.
+CACI International (CACI.N) on Wednesday said it would buy Six3 Systems Inc from private equity firm GTCR for about $820 million to strengthen its intelligence support services to the U.S. government, the company's largest ever acquisition.

 The company is expected to have revenue of about $470 million in 2013, CACI said.